charlie-lk/ng-interconnect/projects/ng-interconnect/README.md

 The conneciton name should be a strig compatible with JS object key strings.

+&nbsp;
+#### Creating connections with the listeners which are not existing
 **One can also connect to a listener which is not yet created.** In that case a promise will be returned.
-This promise will be resolved with the messageStream object soon as the listener becomes available.
+This promise will be resolved with a messageStream object soon as the listener becomes available.

+ &nbsp;
+ &nbsp;

 ## Getting debug info
 The information about all the connectors and the connections can be obtained by calling the `info` method.

+&nbsp;
+&nbsp;

 ## Creating Notifiers